10-Seconds on the Ooni Koda 12

+Yes.
 The legs on the Ooni pizza ovens raise the pizza stone and fire high enough to be able to safely use them on a wooden table.

 Ours is cool enough to move in about 30 minutes after being turned off.

-You sure can use store bought dough in your Ooni Koda.
+Yes, you can use store bought dough in your Ooni Koda.
 How good it turns out will depend on the quality of the dough you’re buying.
 But, store bought dough that you still stretch or roll out, can be a good way to save time while still making your own, incredible pizzas on your Ooni.

 There’s absolutely no stopping you from cooking a frozen pizza in an Ooni.
 But, it definitely won’t taste as good as if you made or even bought the dough and made your own pizza.
-You might also have a bit of trouble gettin git to cook evenly through since you’d be starting with frozen.

 If the top is cooked/burning and the base is underdone, your stone isn’t hot enough.
 Take the pizza out and leave your oven to run for longer so the stone has time to fully heat up.

 And, if the base is burning but the top looks good, you’re running your oven a little too hot.
 Turn the Koda dial down or close the baffle on the Fyra or Karu chimney, give it some time to cool down and then try cooking again.

 To stop you Ooni pizza from sticking to the peel, preventing it from launching properly, use a generous sprinkling of semolina or flour on the base of your pizza.

 We always stretch our pizza on semolina, transfer to the peel and check by jiggling around that it’s not stuck before launching.